SanderLoman/twecker-bot/README.md

 3. Install the required packages:

     ```bash
-    `yarn add` or `npm i`
+    yarn add
     ```
+    or
+    ```bash
+    npm i
+    ```

-4. Add your Telegram bot token and Ethereum Websocket Provider URL to the code.
+5. Add your Telegram bot token and Ethereum Websocket Provider URL to the code.

 ## Usage